ljc2154/ADBS/Project3/README.txt

 	Sometimes, different data was entered to denote the same permit type (ie, FOOD SERVICE EST. and FOOD SERVICE ESTAB. or FULL TERM MFV PERMIT and FOOD VENDOR LICENSE) We did our best to unify such instances under one permit type.
-	Additionally, we chose to disclude permits for PLUMBING and EQUIPMENT WORK from our data set as nearly all blocks with buildings require plumbing work or equipment work (ie, tweaking the boiler).
+	Additionally, we chose to disclude permits from our data set that would be required for nearly every block with a building over the past twenty years (the spanning of the Multi Agency Permits data set).
-	This means that any block with a building-related permit will also have a plumbing related permit and most likely an equipment work permit.
+	In other words, we discluded permits where the direct causation would obviously be because the block contains a building and the building requires that permit over the course of 20 years (and not because of another permit in the market basket).
-	This would then create a large amount of uninteresting association rules with PLUMBING or EQUIPMENT work on the RHS and some combination of building-related permits on the LHS.
+	Allowing such permits would wind up creating a large amount of uniteresting association rules with those permit types on the RHS and some combinatiion of building-related permit types on the LHS.
+	We determined the PLUMBING and EQUIPMENT WORK (ie, fixing the boiler) permit types to fall into this category and did not include them in our INTEGRATED-DATASET.
-	We chose to only take the first 10,000 market baskets because we found them to be a fair representation of all market baskets and the run time was significantly longer of our program when we include all 300,000 market baskets.
+	We chose to only take the first 10,000 market baskets because we found them to be a fair representation of all market baskets and the run time was significantly longer (HOURS) of our program when we include all 300,000 market baskets.

 	(c) what makes your choice of INTEGRATED-DATASET file interesting (in other words, justify your choice of NYC Open Data data set(s)).